brianSalk/Daily-Problems/making_sandwiches/README.md

    up to three servings of meat and one serving of cheese per sandwich

    ---
-Let's assume customers can mix and match types of bread but each sandwich needs two peices of bread.
+Let's assume customers can mix and match types of bread and meat.
+Each sandwich needs two peices of bread.
 Meats, cheese, and lettuce however, are not required.
 ### How many different sandwiches can be created?
 ## Explaination: